I have a recipe using cornflour. What is it and can I substitute it?

 Page copy protected against web site content infringement by Copyscape

-Cornflour is another term/word for cornstarch.
-It is a common British term.
-Cornstach, according to Cooking Ingredients by Christine Ingram, is the "fine white powder [made from] grinding the white heart of the corn kernal."
-It cooks to opaque, translucent in color,.
+Cornstach is the powder resulting from the according to Cooking Ingredients by Christine Ingram, is the "fine white powder [made from] grinding the white heart of the corn kernel."
+Argo Starch describes cornstarch as "a natural, odorless carbohydrate that is found in the corn kernel."

-• For a fruit pie, use 1 to 1 1/2 T cornstach for every 6 cups of fruit.
-Be sure to mix well the cornstarch and the sugar together to avoid lumping of the cornstarch.
+• Fruit Pies: Use 1 to 1 1/2 tablespoons of cornstach for every 6 cups of fruit.
+Be sure to mix the cornstarch and the sugar well before adding it with the fruit to avoid lumping.

-• Acidic ingredients (such as lemon juice) and high amounts of sugar can have a thinning effect on the finished product that uses cornstarch to thicken it.
-When applicable or possible, add the acidic flavorings or ingredients or part of the sugar after the cornstach has thickened the product, or add in additional cornstarch.
-Overcooking a product can also break down the thickening ability of cornstarch.
+• Acidic ingredients: (such as lemon juice) and high amounts of sugar has a thinning effect on anything being thickened with cornstarch.
+When possible, add the acidic ingredients or part of the sugar after the cornstach has thickened the product, or add in additional cornstarch.

-• A slurry is cornstarch mixed with a liquid.
+• Slurry: is cornstarch mixed with a liquid.
 This is then used to thicken other liquids and sauces when heated.

-• Cornstarch looses its qualities as it ages.
+• Old Cornstarch: Cornstarch loses its quality as it ages.
 According to Cookwise by Shirley O. Corriher, "If you are using cornstarch that has been on the shelf for a couple of years, you may need to use more of it to thicken than the recipe indicates."
-As with other staples and bakery ingredients, keep sealed in airtight container and use the FIFO system (first in first out), using the old up first before using the fresh.
+As with other staples and bakery ingredients, keep sealed in an airtight container and use the FIFO system (first in first out), using the old up first before using the fresh.

 Velvety smooth throughout; delicate, yet firm enough to hold shape of mold when turned from it; a mild flavor of vanilla [if vanilla is used otherwise it will be almond]